 To find out if you may be at risk of flooding go to the Environment Agency flood maps.

-To report less serious issues (such as external flooding to gardens or paths) or to report that you have already experienced flooding within the living space of your home (not outbuildings), please use the flood reporting form.
+Use the link below to report issues such as external flooding to gardens or paths or to report that you have already experienced flooding within the living space of your home (not outbuildings).
 It may be possible to investigate the cause of flooding or offer advice.

 Sandbags and other help

 It is recommended that property owners or businesses at risk of flooding make their own arrangements of sandbags in advance of flooding.
 Residents can purchase empty sandbags and sand from builders merchants or DIY stores.
 You may also find further help from your relevant district council.

 In the event of flooding we recommend that you contact the relevant authorities involved which are listed below.

 The Police can help with the evacuation of people from their homes where necessary.
 They also co-ordinate emergency services in a major flood incident.
 Contact 999 only in an emergency.

 The Fire and Rescue may pump our flood water; please contact your relevant fire station for details.
 There may be a charge for this service.
 They assist the public with personnel and equipment where a need is identified.
 Contact 999 only in an emergency.